nvidia-holoscan/holohub/CONTRIBUTING.md

 ## Linting

-The code submitted to Holohub needs to pass linting.
+The code submitted to HoloHub needs to pass linting checks to demonstrate compliance with minimum style guidelines.

+HoloHub runs linting checks in CI/CD pipelines when new changes are proposed.
+You will see a linting check result when you create a new pull request.
+You can also install and run linting tools to aid in local development.

 ### Running lint